Hackers Came, But the French Were Prepared

 The lengths the Trump army are going to try to deny that Russia wants to fuck with the Western Alliance is stunning.
 And for what?
 It's not like Congress is likely to impeach him and remove him any time soon, although if he keeps pulling stunts like Comey, he may hasten his own end.

-At any rate, the French and US elections are not the only elections the Russians have been implicated in trying to bugger up, and do you blame the
+At any rate, the French and US elections are not the only elections the Russians have been implicated in trying to bugger up, and do you blame them?
+NATO so thoroughly outstraps them militarily and economically (for chrissake, Italy has a larger GDP than Russia) that cyberwarfare is the one area where they have a relatively level playing field, so of course they're going to use it.

+The big problem was the Macron dump seems to have been ludicrously rushed.
+You have alleged emails claiming plans for the Islamification of France.
+I mean, seriously, do you think the Macron campaign was actually making that kind of plan?
+Or maybe you do, the gullibility of the Alt-Right never ceases to astound me.

 The problem with hacking is that a lot of companies have the "security has no ROI" attitude.
 Last year, when I interviewed at one place (and definitely didn't take the offer), the CxO gave me the song and dance about "only person that profits from a lock is the lock maker", and when I asked what they would do in case of a breach, the response was, "we will call Accenture and let their world class professionals fix it."